pgorman/dangerjaunt/dangerjaunt.md

 Higher powers grant answers to three questions the cleric poses.
 Constant interrogation by mortals irritates higher powers, who rarely welcome more than one interview per week.
-A cleric can cast a double strength _Commune_ spell composed of six questions once per year.
+Once per year, the higher powers tolerate a double-strength _Commune_ spell composed of six questions.

 #### 2. Dispel Evil\* ####